DanielBatesUK/cloudflare-api-dns-dynamic-ip/README.md

 ## Description

-A simple Bash script that updates an DNS A record on Cloudflare with the current IP address.
+A simple Bash script that updates a DNS record on Cloudflare with the host's current web IP address.
 Good for hosts with dynamic ip addresses.

 ## Installation